jbock-java/jbock/README.md

 ### Positional parameters

-In a way these are the opposite of <em>flags</em>: whereas a flag is just a parameter name without a value after it, a positional parameter is a "naked" value without a preceding parameter name.
+In a way these are dual to <a href="#flags">flags</a>.
+A flag is just a parameter name without a value after it.
+By contrast, a positional parameter is a "naked" value without a preceding parameter name.

 ````java